 As with most of the larger ticket items we have in our homes, investing in routine maintenance can help identify and correct and potential issues before they turn into big—and costly—headaches.
-ABC’s pool experts can come monthly or once a season to inspect your filters, skimmers, drains, ladders and other pool or hot tub components to ensure everything is in working order.
+ABC’s pool experts can come monthly or once a season to inspect your filters, skimmers, drains, ladders and other pool components to ensure everything is in working order.
 We’ll also perform the regular duties of our pool cleaning technicians, you’ll come home to a pool that’s been brushed, skimmed and vacuumed.
 We’ll also make sure your pool is balanced so that all the chemicals in your pool are at manufacturer-recommended levels.

 Our pool customers tell us they choose ABC for some of the same reasons they use our company for other home services.
 First and foremost, our specialists receive extensive in-house training so they have a thorough understanding of the mechanics behind a pool’s operation and the ideal chemical components of the water.
-In addition, ABC is a certified pool and spa operator.
+In addition, ABC is a certified pool operator.
 This means that our employees receive specialized training in industry best practices and safety considerations.
 ABC conducts regular background checks and drug testing so you can feel safe having our specialists on your property.
 Last, but certainly not least, our specialists treat your pool as they would their own.

 How often will you clean my pool?